madskristensen/OpenCommandLine/README.md

 ![Intellisense keywords](screenshots/intellisense.png)

-Theres also Intellisense for variable names used previously in the same file.
+There is also Intellisense for variable names used previously in the same file.

 ![Intellisense variables](screenshots/intellisense-variables.png)